 IL LEE (American, b.
 1952, Seoul, Korea.
-Lives and works in New York) is celebrated for his pioneering work with ballpoint pen that began nearly 40 years ago and continues today.
+Lives and works in New York) is celebrated for his pioneering work with ballpoint pen that began 40 years ago and continues today.
 Lee’s work, with its unorthodox media and distinctive style, and artistic contributions have received worldwide recognition.
 In his recent acrylic and oil works on canvas, Il Lee offers a counterpoint to his well-known ballpoint pen work and continues his early investigations of materials and process that began decades ago.
 Lee’s oeuvre offers a great breadth of approaches and media as he investigates drawing, the negative and its positive, line and form and of what is rendered and what is there but not rendered.
 Lee’s monolithic focus has created a universe at once cohesive and yet still expanding in all directions.

 Works by Il Lee are represented in major collections including The Metropolitan Museum of Art, Minneapolis Institute of Art (Mia), Los Angeles County Museum of Art (LACMA), San Jose Museum of Art, Palm Springs Art Museum, Vilcek Foundation, National Museum of Modern and Contemporary Art Korea, Leeum Samsung Museum of Art (Seoul), and Société Bic (France), Montefiore Fine Art Collection and Bank of America among others.

 Reviews and feature articles about Il Lee have appeared in major international publications including the New York Times, New Yorker, Artnews, Art in America, Art Asia Pacific, San Francisco Chronicle and Newsweek.
 Il Lee is featured in The Metropolitan Museum of Art’s The Artist Project, an online video series exploring the museum’s collection, as well as in the book The Artist Project: What Artists See When They Look at Art, published by Phaidon, London (2017).